neringabickmore/art-i-al/README.md

 5. Find key information about the artwork I am interested in (such as images, title, dimensions, etc)

-6. Filter the artwork in the gallery page to identify new, available, and sold artwork.

-7. Add the artwork in my shopping bag.
+6. Add the artwork to my shopping bag.

-8. Change the content of my shopping bag before continuing to completion (add more or remove the artwork).
+7. Change the content of my shopping bag before continuing to completion (add more or remove the artwork).

-9. See full breakdown of the total cost, including the shipping charge before proceeding to payment.
+8. See a full breakdown of the total cost, including the shipping charge before proceeding to payment.

-10. Purchase the artwork using my card in a secure environment.
+9. Purchase the artwork using my card in a secure environment.

-11. Receive an email confirmation once I complete the payment.
+10. Receive an email confirmation once I complete the payment.

 **As a new site user I am able to:**